Maximum principle for the weak solutions of the Cauchy problem for the fourth-order hyperbolic equations: Statement of the problem and auxiliary definitions.

 where $\varphi,\,\psi,\,\sigma$ and $\chi$ are given weak regular functions on $\Gamma_0,$ in general case $ \varphi,\,\psi,\,\sigma,\,\chi\in L^2(\Gamma_0),\,\nu-$ is outer normal of $\Gamma_0.$

-{\it Definition 2.} \cite{Protter}.
-We call a domain $D:=\{(x_1,\,x_2):\,x_1\in (-\infty,\,+\infty),\,x_2>0\}$ in the half-plane $x_2 > 0$ an admissible domain if it has the property that for each point $C\in D$ the corresponding characteristics domain $\Omega$ is also in $D$.
-More generally, $D$ is admissible, if it is the finite or countable union of characteristics 5-angles (in the case of fourth-order equations with constant coefficients, that is existence of 4 different and real characteristics lines).
+{\it Definition 2.} We call a domain $D:=\{(x_1,\,x_2):\,x_1\in (-\infty,\,+\infty),\,x_2>0\}$ in the half-plane $x_2 > 0$ an admissible domain if it has the property that for each point $C\in D$ the corresponding characteristics domain $\Omega$ is also in $D$.
+More generally, $D$ is admissible, if it is the finite or countable union of characteristics domains.